betaglot/plantabeta/docs/dev/Graphics/BetaGraphic.md

 ::: details 🛠 <dev>&&&</dev>

 - ScaleBar
-- Have a BetaGraphic of your piece with recommended ViaCurve ViaPath.
+- Have a BetaGraphic of your piece with recommended Line ViaPath.
 - Arrow of Attention is Violet
 - AttentionLoop
     - Eko, then Psike, then Move, then Via, then back to Eko.